antoinehebert/ray-tracer-challenge-rust/README.md

 ```

 # TODOs
 -   Optimize!
-This is slooooooow.
+This is slow.